kuokuo123/otter-launcher/README.md

 suggestion_lines = 1

-# Modules are defined as followed.
-Desc, prefix, and cmd are the essential part that must be specified when configuring modules; other options can be skipped.
+# Modules are defined as below.
+Desc, prefix, and cmd are essential and must be specified; others are optional.
 [[modules]]
 description = "search with google" prefix = "\u001B[32mgg\u001B[0m"